Julian Gaines

-Julian Gaines (born November 5, 2002) is an American professional soccer player who plays as a right-back and is currently a free agent.
+Julian Gaines (born November 5, 2002) is an American professional soccer player who plays as a right-back for MLS Next Pro club Huntsville City FC.

 Club career

 Los Angeles FC

 On August 19, 2021, Gaines joined Major League Soccer club Los Angeles FC.
 Gaines was signed through the MLS Waiver Order, with Los Angeles FC trading $50,000 in General Allocation Money and the 21st spot in the Waiver Order to Toronto FC to acquire the number one spot.

 On March 11, 2022, Gaines was loaned to Las Vegas Lights FC.

 On February 20, 2024, Gaines signed with Nashville SC following his release from LAFC at the conclusion of their 2023 season.